521314/facial-keypoints-detection/README.md

 * Large batch size will generate more stable result, but large batch size will consume more memory
 * Learning rate decay rate should not be too small, or the step will shrink too fast, and it's hard for the loss to get to minimum value

-Now the final score is not very good, a lot can be down to promote it, like train one model for each keypoint, deal with null value, and flip the image
+Now the final score is not very good, a lot can be down to promote it, like training one model for each keypoint, dealing with null value, and flipping the image.
+_____________________

+I also use skflow to reimplement this model.
+Skflow is a scikit-learn fit/predict style interface of tensorflow, and is easy to use.
+You can install it using pip:
+pip install git+git://github.com/tensorflow/skflow.git

 Welcome to communicate
 shi.dou8@gmail.com